stelligent/cfn_nag/vscode_remote_development.md

 ### Docker Hub: stelligent/vscode-remote-cfn_nag

 The main `.devcontainer/Dockerfile` points to the latest `stelligent/vscode-remote-cfn_nag` Docker Hub container image.
-This image is created and pushed by a step in the `scripts/publish.sh` file.
-This will build a new remote development container image and tag it with the same `cfn_nag` gem version.
+This image is created and pushed by a separate GitHub Actions Workflow.
+It will tag the newly created image with the short git sha and `latest`.

 ### Build Dockerfile